amcginlay/k8s-primer/content/012_anatomy_of_a_web_server/_index.md

 New sessions can be created from the Cloud9 menus using `Window -> New Terminal`.
 {{% /notice %}}

-Start by writing to a TCP-enabled process, just as you would to a device file.
+TCP-enabled processes are accessible as device files at `/dev/tcp` and utilising them is no more complex than before.
-Observe how the `SERVER` will block until a single write operation (i.e. **request**) is directed to port 8000.
+Observe how `nc` sits down on port 8000 and will, much like a solitary `cat` command, block until a single write operation (i.e. **request**) is received.
 ```bash
 # SERVER
 nc --listen 8000